picocomputer/vscode-cc65/README.md

 You can build with F7.
 Running a program is done with "Run Build Task..."
 CTRL-SHIFT-B. Edit CMakeLists.txt to add new C and ASM source files.
-It's pretty normal C/ASM develpment from here on.
+It's pretty normal C/ASM development from here on.

 If you're new to VSCode or C development, here's some of the things VSCode will ask.
 In general, clicking through the default or obvious choice is what